samucodesh/intro/docs/becoming-a-maintainer/communication-and-collaboration.md

 #### Boundaries

 As your project grows and gains popularity, it will attract more contributors.
-Creating and setting clear boundaries becomes essential to prevent you from getting burned out quickly and balance your life.
+Creating and setting clear boundaries becomes essential to prevent you from getting burned out quickly and balancing your life.

 Here are some ways to create boundaries: